This post may contain affiliate links. Please read our privacy policy.

 Notes

-If you don’t want to use jumbo shrimp, you can use extra large, or large, which are of course less expensive.
-Use whatever shrimp fit into your budget.
+If you don’t want to use jumbo shrimp, you can use extra-large or large, which are, of course, less expensive.
+Use whatever shrimp fits into your budget.
 Just reduce the initial cooking time by a minute if you go for a smaller size.

 Nutrition